 - 3 tablespoons sugar

 - 4 tablespoons unsalted butter, melted, plus 1/2 teaspoon for griddle

-1. Heat griddle to 375°.
+- Heat electric griddle to 375° (or medium heat for a non-electric griddle).
 Whisk together flour, baking powder, baking soda, salt, and sugar in a medium bowl.
 Add eggs, buttermilk, and 4 tablespoons butter; whisk to combine.
 Batter should have small to medium lumps.

 Then, my husband broke down and bought some buttermilk.
 His mother always cooked with buttermilk but I can be one stubborn woman.
 I hate buying one item (or ingredient) that will only be used for one recipe.

 So, we made the recipe as written and wouldn’t you know these were/are the best pancakes I have ever made!
 They also make the best waffles!
 So, I have been on a buttermilk kick!

 I had never understood what buttermilk was.
 I know traditionally it was the milk left over from the process of making butter but also knew that is not what we buy in the store.
 That’s when I found this web page:

 Thanks to this web page, I have made one and a half gallons (it would have been even more but we needed to have waffles last night before the latest batch was finished … had to use 3 cups of the store bought buttermilk for the recipe) from a half gallon container.